Privacy policy

 To ensure that you are always aware of how we use your personal data we will update this Privacy Policy from time to time to reflect any changes to our use of your personal data.
 We may also make changes as required to comply with changes in applicable law or regulatory requirements.
 We encourage you to review this Privacy Policy periodically to be informed of how we use your personal data.

-This Privacy Policy was last updated on 17 June 2025.
+This Privacy Policy was last updated on 17 March 2026.